pynetscript/cerial/README.md

 Version:              v1.1

 Script use:           Parses a Cisco serial number into an approximate manufacture date.
+                      Works only with 11 character cisco serial numbers.
                       The script needs 2 arguments to run:
                       - 1st argument: serial-number.py
                       - 2nd argument: SERIALNUMBER